awsdocs/aws-cdk-guide/doc_source/cfn_layer.md

 #### [ TypeScript ]

 ```
-// Get the AWS CloudFormation resource
+// Get the CloudFormation resource
 const cfnBucket = bucket.node.defaultChild as s3.CfnBucket;

 // Use dot notation to address inside the resource template fragment